what measures can you take to ensure the pup is happy and healthy?

 * Check the terms and conditions of any free insurance.

-* Aftercare: a good breeder would be happy to answer any reasonable questions you may have once you get home, don’t be afraid to ring or text if you have any concerns.
+A good breeder would be happy to answer any reasonable questions you may have once you get home, don’t be afraid to ring or text if you have any concerns.

 Back to our training information guide.